rocketlaunchr/dbq/README.md

 ### Query Single Row

-If you know that the query will return at max 1 row:
+If you know that the query will return at maximum 1 row:

 ```go